 Flowers and plants for Japanese gardens

-There are several colorful Japanese garden plants and flowers to choose from, in varying sizes and colors are all wonderful ways to add color to the garden.
+There are several colorful Japanese garden plants and flowers to choose from, in varying sizes and colors, and all wonderful ways to add color to the garden.
 These are:

 Groundcover for Japanese gardens

 Groundcover plants are a nice way to add more texture and color to the garden.
 These plants for a Japanese garden include: